 C.

-C2: DUO sends a monthly response file via RINIS to the IB with data on current and/or study enrolments completed up to a maximum of 1 year back in time of the persons questioned under C1.
+C2: DUO sends a monthly response file via RINIS to BIDN with data on current and/or up to 1 year back in time completed enrolment studies of the persons questioned under C1.

-D. The IB sends a monthly response file to the municipality with signals about changes in the situation at the address of benefit recipient(s) that may be relevant to the cost-sharing standard, and thus the level of benefits.
+D. BIDN sends a monthly response file to the municipality with signals about changes in the situation at the address of benefit recipient(s) that may be relevant to the cost-sharing standard, and thus the level of benefit.

 External provider